Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 This is because while the dark season and polar night are quite long, midnight sun is never far behind.
 This makes picking the right time to visit Svalbard for the aurora quite crucial!

 As soon as Svalbard leaves its dark period, it takes a running leap towards never-ending sunny days.
-The change happens much quicker than you’d think, ending the aurora season abruptly in March, while the summer months are still quite far away.
+The change happens much quicker than you’d think, ending the aurora season abruptly in early March, while the summer months are still quite far away.

 There is one very cool caveat to this, though: due to the extreme darkness of polar night at this latitude, the archipelago of Svalbard is the only permanently inhabited place on earth where you can see daytime auroras.